sugarlabs/GSoC/README.md

 [2020](Ideas-2020.md)

 ## Want to work with us ?
-Sorry, applications are closed for 2020.

-But please get involved.
+Please get involved.
 Familiarise yourself with our code, by reporting and fixing bugs.

-See our [ideas](Ideas-2020.md) page.
+See our [ideas](Ideas-2021.md) page.
 We would love to hear your own ideas as well.

 You may use our [proposal template](Template.md) or your own.